Velodata/WebDev-JavaScript-Week01-Session02/README.md

 # JavaScript Language Basics

+Welcome to Week 01, Session 02!

-Welcome to Lesson 2!
-In this lesson, we cover:
+In this lesson, we will cover:

 ## 📌 Statements